c-pilot875/Group3_FinalProject/README.md

 The purpose of this project is to analyze data from the NFL Combine dataset using tools to identify correlations between performance datapoints and to predict if a football player who attends the NFL Combine will be drafted or undrafted with 75% accuracy.

+We chose this topic because we all have an interest in sports and thought it would be a fun real life example to use to apply what we’ve learned about machine learning and data analytics.

 Questions:
 * Primary:
     * Using a machine learning model, can we predict if a player who attends the NFL Combine will be drafted or undrafted with 75% accuracy?